 At first glance, it may appear that Company A will have enough money to cover the costs.
 However, Customer B owes $100,000 of that total and has occasionally paid invoices late or in installments.
 The process by which Company A determines whether clients will pay enough of their invoices so it can cover its own costs is known as short-term forecasting for accounts receivables.

-Why Are Short-Term Accounts Payable Projections More Difficult?
+Why Short-Term Accounts Payable Projections are More Difficult?

 Using the example above, determining whether Customer B will pay its invoice within two weeks is a lot more difficult than estimating payment for a month.
 This is because, with short-term projections, there’s less time to accommodate variables that may affect payment.

+For example, the more interconnected the industry is, the more likely different variables, such as market demand or interest rates can greatly impact your business.
 The more interconnected the industry is, the more likely high-impact variables become.
 Customers might delay because they have not received payments from their customers or because they need to retain extra cash for accounting purposes.

 Without accurately forecasting accounts payable and receivable, Company A could discover it needs extra money just days before its payments are due.
 This significantly increases the need to rely on fast financing, which negatively impacts the bottom line.

-What Is The Forecasting Accounts Receivable Formula?
+What Is the Forecasting Accounts Receivable Formula?

 Accounts Receivable Forecast = DSO x